analisaR/analisar.github.io/README.md

 ### Instituto Onça-pintada

-Analisei od dados de movimento das onças-pintadas monitoradas com colares GPS no Projeto Corredor das Onças do Instituto Onça-pintada (IOP).
+Analisei os dados de movimento das onças-pintadas monitoradas com colares GPS no Projeto Corredor das Onças do Instituto Onça-pintada (IOP).

 Preprint: Palmeira FBL, Jacomo AT, Trinca CT, de Araujo GR, Alves GB, de Oliveira G, Moreira RA and Silveira L. Jaguar Habitat Use and Behavior in Agricultural Land.
 [Available at SSRN](https://ssrn.com/abstract=4841901).